Introduction

 Once you have trialed the framework, submit your feedback via Inclusion Audit Framework – Pilot Feedback Form – Fill out form or use the QR code below.

-The final submission date for feedback is Friday 6th March 2026.
+Our preferred submission date for feedback is Friday 13th March 2026.